-🍐 Open New Hardwar e Target
+Open New Hardwar e Target 8

-VIVADO.
 Open Hardware Target This wizard will guide you through connecting to a hardware target.
-To connect to a remote hardware target, provide the host name and IP port of the remote machine on which the instance of a Vivado Hardware Server is running.
+To connect to a remote hardware target, provide the host name and IP port of the remote machi instance of a Vivado Hardware Server is running. ne on which the

-• < B ack Next> Cancel
+• < Back Next > Cancel